josephearl/website/src/content/blog/agile-product-engineering.md

 To achieve this, we must minimise the cognitive load and time required for software development and delivery.

-**Less work the better**: If automation can handle a task, it should.
+**Less work is better**: If automation can handle a task, it should.

-**Less code the better**: Ideally, we should strive for codeless solutions.
+**Less code is better**: Ideally, we should strive for codeless solutions.
 If AI tools allow us to write code faster, enabling us to build digital products more efficiently, as product engineers, we should embrace this advancement.

 **Less stuff is better**: We should aim for a minimal number of environments and infrastructure.
 Anything that stands between us and the customer demands our attention and detracts from customer focus.